How to Make Friends in Korea: 6 Tried and True Strategies

 Learning Korean can help you in two ways.
 First, when you speak Korean, you can meet locals more easily and form deeper friendships.
 Second, learning Korean can be a social activity in and of itself.

-The connections I made in South Korea are still part of my life.
-The friendships I developed over seafood pancakes and computer games are still going strong after more than 15 years.
+The friendships I developed over seafood pancakes and computer games in South Korea are still going strong after more than 15 years!

 I don’t have many souvenirs from my time in Korea, but I have plenty of friendships.